>

 The tune, an unusual one in English folksong, may derive from some languorous melody heard on a Mediterranean trip.

 Cyril Tawney sang Pull the String in 1963 on his EFDSS album of songs and shanties of a sub-mariner, Between Decks.
-He recorded it again for his 1992 cassette In Every Port; this track was included in 2003 on his anthology Nautical Tawney.
+He recorded it again for his 1992 cassette In Every Port; this track was included in 2003 on his anthology Nautical Tawney where he noted:

-Martin Carthy sang Domeama on his and Dave Swarbrick's 1967 album Byker Hill.
-He commented in the album notes:
+Martin Carthy sang Domeama on his and Dave Swarbrick’s 1967 album Byker Hill.
+He noted:

 When sailors were away on long voyages, the various deprivations must have put them under a colossal strain, but their imaginations appear to have been equal to it even if their bodies sometimes weren't.
 The mind at work on Domeama smacks strongly of seafaring, Chaucer, or Decameron and indeed it has a basic similarity with the English ballad Glasgerion.
 There is probably no direct connection between this and Domeama as the theme is very old and very widespread.
 It is, incidentally, the only song I have ever learned on one hearing only (without the aid of tape-recorder or pencil and paper).
 I've tried since but to no avail.

-Martin Carthy sang it as Jackie Tar live in December 2004 at Ruskin Mill; and he and Dave Swarbrick recorded Jacky Tar for their 2006 album Straws in the Wind.
-This album's notes say:
+Martin Carthy sang the song as Jacky Tar live in December 2004 at Ruskin Mill; and he and Dave Swarbrick recorded Jacky Tar for their 2006 album Straws in the Wind.
+This album’s notes say:

 On the face of it, there are enough similarities between Jacky Tar and the big ballad Glasgerion as far as the basic plot line goes, for it to be thought of as a gutter version of the latter song.
 Bowing to A.L.
 Lloyd's wider knowledge (and he was always clear that in his view it was simply not the case), I retain a feeling that these things cannot be entirely unconnected: I like the idea that people rework such themes over and over.
 Cecil Sharp met the singer William Nott in Meshaw in Devon in 1904 and it's his beautiful tune which I sing here.
 The words come from a friend called Neville—who refused to let me have the song in 1958 but whose entire rendition I remembered at home later that night as I sat furious with my guitar in bed: furious because of his refusal to part with the words.

-His daughter Eliza Carthy sang this song as Jacky Tar on her 1996 album Heat Light & Sound and on the English folk anthology And We'll All Have Tea.
-She commented in her album's sleeve notes:
+His daughter Eliza Carthy sang Jacky Tar on her 1996 album Heat Light & Sound and on the English folk anthology And We’ll All Have Tea.
+She noted:

 A Jacky Tar is a name for a sailor.
 This seems to be another “trick the lass and run off” song, except that he doesn't get the chance to run off.
 I learned it from my Dad and it appears in Cecil Sharp.